Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 \subsubsection{Software catalogues as means for promoting reuse}

-Several countries maintain software catalogues covering software developed and/or used by Public Sector Organizations (PSOs).
+Several countries maintain software catalogues covering software developed and/or used by Public Sector Organisations (PSOs).
 In Spain, the use of the national catalogue is mandated by law, requiring all PSOs to publish acquired applications to enable reuse by other PSOs\footnote{\url{https://administracionelectronica.gob.es/ctt/CTTprincipalEs.htm?urlMagnolia=/pae_Home/pae_SolucionesCTT.html}}.
 Source code, documentation, license conditions, and associated costs should be shared and declared.
-The national catalogue is maintained by the Technology Transfer Center, a state-level PSO.
+The national catalogue is maintained by the Technology Transfer Centre, a state-level PSO.
 PSOs can also maintain their own versions and integrate with the national catalogue.
-Several catalogues are also maintained by regional governments, which also integrate into the national catalogue.
+Several catalogues are maintained by regional governments and are also integrated into the national catalogue.

-While the Spanish catalogue is closed for PSOs only and not limited to OSS, the French counterpart code.gouve.fr\footnote{\url{https://code.gouve.fr}} is publicly open and explicitly focuses on OSS used and/or developed by French PSOs.
-The catalogue is maintained by the national government OSPO constituted by the Free Software Unit inside DINUM.
+While the Spanish catalogue is closed to PSOs only and not limited to OSS, the French counterpart, code.gouve.fr\footnote{\url{https://code.gouve.fr}}, is publicly open and explicitly focuses on OSS used and/or developed by French PSOs.
+The catalogue is maintained by the national government OSPO, which is constituted by the Free Software Unit within DINUM.
 All OSS listed in the catalogue have adopted the public-code.yml metadata standard\footnote{\url{https://yml.publiccode.tools/}} for public sector OSS projects, which facilitates findability and adoption.
-By including the metadata file in the catalogue of an OSS project, it can be queried and included in other catalogues, enabling interoperability between regional, national, and international catalogues, further promoting reuse.
+By including the metadata file in the catalogue of an OSS project, it can be queried and included in other catalogues, enabling interoperability among regional, national, and international catalogues and further promoting reuse.
 Other countries, such as Italy and the Netherlands, have also adopted the standard, improving cross-border reuse and adoption of OSS projects.